pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 ## 2. On-prem private infrastructure access

-In order to get access to private network, please first find credentials for your POD in the file you previously downloaded.
+In order to get access to private network, please first find credentials for your POD in the paper sheet.

-Each server POD in the private on-premise infrastructure handles multiple Users environment.
-For the lab purpose each server is managed by its own vCenter.
+Each LAB User will have his own instance on Cisco Container Platform, where you can manage Kubernetes Cluster.
+On that cluster you will deploy your containerized application.

+Multiple are using same server, hence the naming POD0X-Y where X is a server number and Y is a environment ID within that server.
+Servers running ESXi, which are managed by vCenter.
+For lab purposes, each ESXi is managed by own vCenter.
-Two to five users will share the same hardware server and same vCenter, however each User will have own instance of Cisco Container Platform, which provides Platform as a Service for Kubernetes clusters.
+Two to five users will share the same hardware server and same vCenter, however each User will have own instance of Cisco Container Platform.
-In this lab, Kubernetes clusters are build on top of virtual machine for demonstration purposes.

 Below table collects each user lab systems: